Parnika110805/AsphaltV/README.md

-# VisionScan – Fleet Consensus Road Risk Intelligence
+# AsphaltV – Fleet Consensus Road Risk Intelligence

-VisionScan is an AI-powered smart city system that detects and validates road defects using multi-fleet consensus to improve trust and prioritization.
+AsphaltV is an AI-powered smart city system that detects and validates road defects using multi-fleet consensus to improve trust and prioritization.

 ## Problem
 Cities rely on manual complaints or single-source detection, leading to unreliable road maintenance decisions.

 ## Solution
-VisionScan uses computer vision to detect road defects and validates them only when confirmed by multiple independent fleets.
+AsphaltV uses computer vision to detect road defects and validates them only when confirmed by multiple independent fleets.

 ## Features
 - AI-based pothole detection (YOLO)